mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

     └── output.json
 ```

-Whereas all selected DICOM files appear in the input folder there is another folder "input_new_dicom_series/" which contains a directory structure with symbolic links to each DICOM file.
-The structure is created from the
-DICOM tags: `<PatientID_PatientName>/<StudyDate>_<StudyTime>/<SeriesNumber>_<SeriesDescription>/`.
-If you workflow has problems accepting such a folder switch off this feature with `rpp config --no_sort_dicom=1`.
-Future calls to trigger should not generate this folder.
-We would like to support additional views in the future.
-For example a view that provides the DICOM data as Nifti.
+Whereas all selected DICOM files appear in the input folder there is another folder "input_view_dicom_series/" with a directory structure that shows DICOM files that belong together.
+We would like to support additional views in the future - contact us if you have any ideas.
+For example a view that provides the DICOM data as Nifti or one that exports them as PNG?
 Currently this can be done inside the workflow (see the project type bash).

 ### Integration into the research PACS